 - 223 Stearns

 Matthew Thompson, DMA— collaborative piano, is Assistant Professor of Music at the University of Michigan.
 There his duties include teaching courses as varied as “Introduction to Lyric Diction and IPA” to groundbreaking and massively popular classes like “Video Game Music.”
 In addition to his classroom duties, Thompson serves as a vocal coach for graduate voice students.

-As a pianist, Thompson has performed with operatic celebrities like Thomas Hampson, rising international stars like Vince Yi, and even musical theater gurus like Tony Award winner Gavin Creel.
+As a pianist, Dr. Thompson has performed with operatic celebrities like Thomas Hampson, Golden Mask winner Vince Yi, and even musical theater gurus like Tony Award winner, Gavin Creel.
 A sought after vocal coach, he’s prepared singers from beginners to seasoned artists for recitals, recordings, competitions, young artist programs, auditions, and performances, both local and in major venues around the world.
-Equally comfortable collaborating with instrumentalists, Thompson has recently performed on the Ann Arbor Symphony Chamber Music Series, the Detroit Chamber Winds and Strings Series, and the Great Lakes Chamber Music Vignette Series.
-He regularly plays with the U-M Wind and Brass faculty, and with large ensembles like the Flint Symphony and the Michigan Philharmonic, and is currently pianist and associate conductor of the Carolyn Mawby Chorale based in Flint, MI, recently featured in the Netflix original series, Flint Town.
+Equally comfortable collaborating with instrumentalists, Thompson has performed on the Ann Arbor Symphony Chamber Music Series, the Detroit Chamber Winds and Strings Series, and the Great Lakes Chamber Music Vignette Series.
+He regularly plays with the U-M Wind and Brass faculty, and has performed with large ensembles like the Flint Symphony and the Michigan Philharmonic.
+Thompson is artistic director for the Carolyn Mawby Chorale, based in Flint Michigan, which was recently featured in the Netflix original series, Flint Town.
 Thompson can be heard in numerous live performances online, some of which can be streamed from Thompson’s YouTube channel and the Carolyn Mawby Chorale’s YouTube channel.
-He can also be heard in a recently released recording with U-M alumnus and oboist, Dr. Alex Hayashi, Japonica, as well as in recording with David Ammer, trumpet, on La trompette a renouvelé.
+He can also be heard in a recently released recording with U-M alumnus and oboist, Dr. Alex Hayashi, Japonica, as well as in recording with David Ammer, trumpet, La trompette a renouvelé.